 photo: Ruth Sovronsky

-Recent guest engagements include concerts with the Tucson Symphony Orchestra, Ocean City Pops Orchestra, Charlottesville Symphony Orchestra, and honors orchestras in Massachusetts, Nevada, Tennessee, Oregon, and Rhode Island.
+Recent guest engagements include concerts with the Springfield Symphony Orchestra, Long Beach Symphony Orchestra, Orchestra Lumos, Tucson Symphony Orchestra, New England Philharmonic, Ocean City Pops Orchestra, Charlottesville Symphony Orchestra, and honors orchestras in Massachusetts, Connecticut, Nevada, Tennessee, Oregon, and Rhode Island.
 Boyles is a regular clinician with Manhattan Concert Productions, and Massachusetts Instrumental and Choral Conductors Association.

 An accomplished vocalist, Boyles performed in numerous operas with the Indiana University Opera Theater, and in Arizona Opera’s first complete presentation of Wagner’s Der Ring des Nibelungen.
 He has sung with many professional choral ensembles across the country such as Conspirare, True Concord, Apollo’s Voice, Mon Choeur, and Cantique.
 In 2010, Boyles was featured as a guest soloist with the Tanglewood Festival Chorus.